kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 # Automatic Scenario Assignment

-Automatic Scenario Assignment (ASA) feature allows defining condition when a Scenario is automatically assigned to the Runtime.
+Automatic Scenario Assignment (ASA) feature allows you to define a condition that specifies when a Scenario is automatically assigned to a Runtime.
-Condition is defined as a label selector.
 For example, using this feature, you can specify a label that adds a given Scenario to each Runtime created by the given user, company or any other entity specified in the label.
+See the diagram:

 ![](./assets/automatic-scenario-assign.svg)

+1. Administrator defines Scenarios.
+2. Administrator defines conditions to label Runtimes using Automatic Scenario Assignment.
+3. User registers a Runtime that matches the conditions specified in the ASA.
+4. Runtime is automatically assigned to the matching Scenario.

 ## API